 It’s really interesting how you say that I particularly love the word that you use, which is reinventing yourself.
 I think that’s very true.
 It could be the single difference between how well you recover and I don’t just mean physically I mean, mentally, being able to face yourself and look yourself in the mirror and realize that the person that you once was the one that everyone still identifies you with, because you still have the same face needs to be reinvented.

 And I think, not to be too corny but it is true.
 When you go through a life-altering event, you’re shaken up to the core and it’s only natural for you to kind of shift everything your values what you believe in what you care about out the window and start rebuilding from scratch.
 I think it’s a blessing and could be a curse, depending on how much you’re able to accept what’s happened.

-And I know that it’s all very different from what other people because, for example, I had my stroke from AVM.
+And I know that it’s all very different from other people because, for example, I had my stroke from AVM.
 So Arteriovenous Malformation which I was born with.
-So a, it wasn’t a lifestyle driven.
+So, it wasn’t lifestyle-driven.
 It wasn’t my fault per se.
-It was no one fault either, it’s a random tangle of veins, which one day ruptured.
+It was no one’s fault either, it’s a random tangle of veins, which one day ruptured.
 And from that, point, I think I was able to draw a line in the sand and realize that’s what that’s happened.
 And I can progress past that.
-But even before you asked me, whether talking about this, you know, did conjures up maybe feelings are not.
+But even before you asked me, whether talking about this, you know, did conjure up maybe feelings are not.
 I think that helps, you know, going through that grieving process grieving the past self of the person you once were whereas some people yeah, it’s not as easy and I think.

 That’s a good point and we know how that ended up.